bartol/bartol.dev/notes.old/sysadmin/linux/find.md

 # List all files recursively

 	$ $ find . -type f
-# Rename files with editor

-You will first have to install [moreutils](https://joeyh.name/code/moreutils/).

-	$ vidir

-If you want to rename only specific file type:

-	$ vidir *.png

-And if you want to do it recursively:

-	$ find . -type f | vidir -
 # Run command on files in directory

 	$ find . -iname '*.py' -exec command {} \;